"It sounds like a bad migraine, try over-the-counter painkillers.", what you've probably been told

 The wait: Average time to correct diagnosis is around 5 years.

-What GPs miss02
+What GPs miss

 Cluster headache is routinely misdiagnosed as migraine or sinusitis.
-Many GPs do not realise high-flow oxygen and the sumatriptan auto-injector are NHS-funded under CG150, and verapamil prevention is started without the baseline and follow-up ECGs the guideline requires.
+Many GPs do not realise high-flow oxygen and the sumatriptan auto-injector are NHS-funded under CG150, and verapamil prevention is sometimes started without the baseline and follow-up ECGs the guideline requires.

-The letter asks for03
+The letter asks for

 • A CG150-aligned diagnosis of cluster headache